Safe Webdrop

 Client-side Attacks

-If an attcker can run code on a user's device under the user's UID, the CryptoBone GUI can be used to initiate a new registration request (see above) so the attacker can destroy the user's ability to read his messages.
-The attacker's code will also be able to access currently stored messages and files on the device's RAM-disk through the GUI that have arrived recently and have been decrypted sucessfully.
-But this code cannot access the decryption keys that change with each message, because the key database is accessible by the cryptobone daemon only, so that forward secrecy is assured.
+If an attacker can run code on a user's device under the user's UID, the CryptoBone GUI can be used to initiate a new registration request (see above) so the attacker can destroy the user's ability to read his messages.
+The attacker's code will also be able to access currently stored messages and files on the device's RAM-disk through the GUI that have arrived recently and have been decrypted successfully.
+But this code cannot access the decryption keys that change with each message, because the key database is accessible by the CryptoBone daemon only, so that forward secrecy is assured.
 The decryption keys that have already been used are discarded by the CryptoBone reliably.
 Details can be checked with the cryptobone daemon source code here.

 Using the SafeWebdrop Exchange for your own Code

 Of course, the SafeWebdrop exchange mechanism can also be used as a foundation for your own projects.
 The server-side scripts need not be changed at all.
 But you have to be extremely cautious when you are developing your own client-side code.
-If you don't avail of the cryptobone daemon to secure access to the message encryption keys, you have to think hard how to safeguard the encryption keys that are used in your own code.
+If you don't avail of the CryptoBone daemon to secure access to the message encryption keys, you have to think hard how to safeguard the encryption keys that are used in your own code.
 The secret, that protects the user's RSA private key must also be protected as much as possible, as every request is signed using this private key.

 Given the vulnerabilities of certain popular Operating Systems this may not be an easy task.

-To give you an idea of how the cryptobone daemon protects the database of secrets, I will briefly outline its functionality.
+To give you an idea of how the CryptoBone daemon protects the database of secrets, I will briefly outline its functionality.

 The cryptoboned process is started during the boot process by systemd (UID=0) and has access to the file system, in which the master key is stored.
 In a fraction of a second the cryptobone daemon has read the master key to decrypt the database of secrets and stores the clear text database in memory and discards the master key in memory.
 The process then mounts a different filesystem onto the directory in which the master key is stored making access to the master key impossible unless you can unmount this file system as root.

-An attacker who has access to the client device during the boot process over a network connection has a very limited unpredictable time window in which the masterkey is visible at all.
+An attacker who has access to the client device during the boot process over a network connection has a very limited unpredictable time window in which the master key is visible at all.
 And even then root permissions protect the master key.

 During normal operation the cryptobone daemon answers requests to secrets stored in the database in memory over a UNIX socket that can only be read by a process running under UID=0.
 So the GUI needs to selectively ask the daemon to perform actions in which encryption keys are needed.